KiaKia86/calculator-app/README.md

 # calculator-app
-Very easy and straight forward application to use!
+Very easy and straightforward application to use!
 In simple terms a scientific calculator!

+How to Use:
+1.)
+Download Zip
+2.)
+Extract Zip to anywhere you would like
+3.)
+Launch index.html
+4.)
+Enjoy!